nvzqz/static-assertions/README.md

     assert_impl_all!(Foo: Send, Sync);
     ```

+- **Q:** How can I contribute?

+  **A:** A couple of ways!
+You can:

+  - Attempt coming up with some form of static analysis that you'd like to see
+    implemented.
+Create a [new issue] and describe how you'd imagine your
+    assertion to work, with example code to demonstrate.

+  - Implement your own static assertion and create a [pull request].

+  - Give feedback.
+What are some pain points?
+Where is it unpleasant?

+  - Write docs.
+If you're familiar with how this library works, sharing your
+    knowledge with the rest its users would be great!

 - **Q:** Will this affect my compiled binary?

   **A:** Nope!
 There is zero runtime cost to using this because all checks are
   at compile-time, and so no code is emitted to run.

-- **Q:** How can I contribute?

-  **A:** A couple of ways!

-  You can try to come up with some form of static analysis that you'd like to
-  see implemented.
-Create a [new issue] and describe how you'd imagine your
-  assertion to work, with example code to demonstrate.

 - **Q:** Will this affect my compile times?